nickgs/talks/README.md

-# Collection of presentations
+# Hello Drupal talk deck

-Each branch is a different presentation.
+These slides are designed to accompany a introductory talk on Drupal

 Powered by reveal.js